MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 # Use the PC authoring application to create a guide using Dynamics 365 Guides

+Use the PC authoring appilcation in Dynamics 365 Guides to create the guide, choose an alignment method, add tasks and steps, write the instructions for your steps, and assign different types of assets to support those steps.
+Supporting assets include:

+  - 3D parts
+  - 3D objects, such as objects from the 3D toolkit (arrows and numbers, for example)
+  - 2D media (images and videos)

 ## Install, open, and sign in to the PC application
-Ready to get started with Guides authoring?
 Use these instructions to install the app (if it’s not already installed) and to sign in.

 ### Install the app
 1. On your Windows 10 PC, make sure you have the Windows 10 Fall Creators Update 1709 or later installed (build 10.0.16299 or later).